Shelter Plus Care

 2013 ESG, HOPWA and S+C Matching Awards

-DCA has completed its review of applications for funding under the Emergency Shelter Grant (ESG), Shelter Plus Care (S+C) Matching, and Housing Opportunity for Persons With AIDS (HOPWA) Programs.
+DCA has completed its review of applications for funding under the Emergency Solutions Grants (ESG), Shelter Plus Care (S+C) Matching, and Housing Opportunities for Persons With AIDS (HOPWA) Programs.
 The broad purpose of these programs is to deliver housing supports and related services to persons strictly defined as either: (1) “homeless” or “at risk of homelessness,” as defined in Federal regulation for the ESG program, or as (2) “eligible persons” (lower income persons with HIV/AIDS) as defined for the HOPWA program.

 For this year, DCA received 300 requests totaling $16.3 million dollars.
 Of the requests, $11.6 million dollars was awarded to 204 programs.
 Funding for each award comes from either (1) Federal ESG or HOPWA funds made available to DCA or (2) the State Housing Trust Fund for the Homeless (HTF).
 A summary of awards is linked here.

 HUD and DCA promote ENERGY STAR in its homeless assistance programs!

 All grantees are encouraged to promote energy efficiency, and are specifically encouraged to purchase and use Energy Star labeled products.
 For information on the Energy Star initiative go to: http://www.energystar.gov.